Thank you for your interest in our paper,

 “2023 Top Trends in Aging Services.”

 PACE centers on the belief that it is better for the well-being of seniors with chronic care needs, and their families, to be served in the community whenever possible.
 By providing or coordinating all needed medical and supportive services through an interdisciplinary team (IDT), PACE programs are able to provide the entire continuum of care and services to older adults with chronic care needs, while enabling them to maintain independence in their homes for as long as possible.
-(For a brief overview of the PACE program, check out our infographic on the basics of PACE.)

 Figure 1 shows the number of current PACE providers by time frame of opening.